miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

    The payload contains a JSON object including "ltv.refs" used for indirect signing of external data.

 Detached payloads as defined in RFC 7515 are allowed but NOT RECOMMENDED for LTV-JWS, since long-term validation benefits from preserving payload or external reference information together with the signature.

+If detached payloads are used, implementations and operational environments SHOULD ensure long-term availability and consistent preservation of the detached payload data associated with the signature.

+Loss, modification, or ambiguity of detached payload data may result in failure of signature validation, timestamp validation, archive validation, or long-term validation.

+If the payload contains the "ltv.refs" array, the payload itself still participates in JWS signature input construction.

+Externally referenced data identified by "ltv.refs" is validated separately through external reference hash validation.

 ## Signature